v2sCollections/City-of-Dreams/README.md

 > High Tech-Low Life.
 Choose your style choom.

 <details><summary>CLICK FOR MORE DETAILS</summary>
+- You can purchase cyberware that enables the ability to toggle a night vision mode.
+- You set up to 5 Quickhack load-outs for your Cyberdeck with an easy-to-use interface in the Cyberdeck equip menu give each loadout a custom name; save and load loadouts at any time.
 - Hundreds of pieces of cyberware were added to the atelier store.
 - All Quickhacks and Talent shards have been added to the Atelier shop.
-- You can purchase cyberware that enables the ability to toggle a night vision mode.
 </details>

 ***